Electrical conduit: Non-metal

 PVC conduit has long been considered the lightest in weight compared to steel conduit materials, and usually lower in cost than other forms of conduit.
-In North American electrical practice, it is available in three different wall thicknesses, with the thin-wall variety only suitable for embedded use in concrete, and heavier grades suitable for direct burial and exposed work.
+In North American electrical practice, it is available in thirteen different size and wall thicknesses, with the thin-wall variety only suitable for embedded use in concrete, and heavier grades suitable for direct burial and exposed work.
 Most of the various fittings made for metal conduit are also available in PVC form.
 The plastic material resists moisture and many corrosive substances, but since the tubing is non-conductive an extra bonding (grounding) conductor must be pulled into each conduit.
 PVC conduit may be heated and bent in the field, by using special heating tools designed for the purpose.

 Joints to fittings are made with slip-on solvent-welded connections, which set up rapidly after assembly and attain full strength in about one day.
 Since slip-fit sections do not need to be rotated during assembly, the special union fittings used with threaded conduit (such as Ericson) are not required.
 Since PVC conduit has a higher coefficient of thermal expansion than other types, it must be mounted to allow for expansion and contraction of each run.
 Care should be taken when installing PVC underground in multiple or parallel run configurations due to mutual heating effect of densely packed cables, because the conduit will deform when heated.

+LSZH conduit (Low Smoke Zero Halogen Conduit): This new kind of electrical conduit is generally made of plastics such as PP or PE.

+In the industry, it has many names, summarized in the following table:

+It is a new type of plastic wire conduit in the industry.
+Compared with PVC electrical conduit, it has three advantages.

+First: low smoke.
+Due to the unique material and formula, LSZH conduit only produces a small amount of black smoke when burning, and most compounds will absorb heat energy and release steam when burning.
+Compared with the large amount of smoke produced by PVC conduits, it reduces the interference to the visual field during the combustion process by reducing the amount and density of smoke;

+Second: halogen-free.
+Unlike PVC, LSZH conduit does not release hydrogen chloride when burning, thereby reducing the possibility of being inhaled by people during combustion.

+Third: environmental protection.
+In addition to being halogen-free, when the compound reaches a specific temperature, it absorbs heat energy, releases steam and does not release corrosive gases.
+This can make its application more extensive; for example, in new nuclear power plants, the use of LSZH cables and conduits will increase.

+Fourth: flame retardant.
+Due to the chemical properties mentioned in the first point, the LSZH conduit absorbs heat energy and releases steam when burning, thus achieving a flame-retardant effect.
+The latest products on the market and UL test results can reach UL94 V-0 flame retardant with excellent performance.